Photograph by Madeline Rose Photography Co.

 Modern handmade jewelry for lovers of the sea and everywhere in between

 Raised on the island of Martha's Vineyard, I had three true loves: my home, the ocean that surrounded it, and making art.

-Raised on the island of Martha's Vineyard, Hannah Marlin always had a love for the arts.
-In both performing and visual Hannah found her niche, inspired by the creative atmosphere that the island encompassed her in.
-In high school she found a passion for photography which she took with her to the University of New Hampshire.
-In 2010 she graduated with a B.A. in Studio Art with a concentration in Photography and a new found love of sculpture.
+I found my niche in both performing and visual arts, inspired by the creative atmosphere that the island encompassed me in.
+In high school, I found a passion for photography which I took with me to the University of New Hampshire.
+In 2014 I graduated with a B.A. in Studio Art with a concentration in Photography and a new found love of sculpture and jewelry design.